If you or your family has already been to court and the court issued an order, then the parties must comply with the items listed in the court order.

 After the motion is filed, the court will schedule a hearing so that the opposing party has the opportunity to be heard before a sentence is imposed.
 If the opposing party is found guilty of contempt, then the opposing party could face a number of consequences.

 A party found in contempt of court is required to pay the other party’s attorney fees, could face a jail sentence, and could be ordered to pay fines and court costs.

-Whether you need to enforce the terms of a previous court order or you are being accused of violating a court order, Attorneys Heather Johnston and Eli Heller can assist you in this matter.
-They handle all issues relating to Enforcement of Court Orders and Domestic Relations in Portage and Summit Counties.
+Whether you need to enforce the terms of a previous court order or you are being accused of violating a court order, Attorney Heather Johnston can assist you in this matter.
+She handles all issues relating to Enforcement of Court Orders and Domestic Relations in Portage and Summit Counties.